 When to contact the Public Health Unit

-Please contact the Public Health Unit if 2 or more residents test positive for COVID-19 OR Influenza or are unwell with an Acute Respiratory Illness in 72 hours (as per flow chart below).
+Please contact the Public Health Unit if 2 or more residents/participants test positive to COVID-19, Influenza or RSV within 72 hours (as per flow chart below).

 Source: Guidance for Disability Care Facilities on the public health management of Acute Respiratory Infections (including COVID-19 and Influenza)